GulabAhmad/GulabAhmad/README.md

 - 📫 How to reach me *gulabahmad724@gmail.com*

-- ⚡ Fun fact *I play games and go to Gym very often.*
+- ⚡ Fun fact *I play games and go to Walk very often.*

 ## 🚀 Languages and Tools: